Become a NNAS Provider

 What resources are available for the delivery of the schemes?

-The NNAS has the NNAS Tutor Handbook “Outdoor Navigation – The Tutor’s Handbook” free to all those registering.
-The YNSA scheme has a teaching leaflet with additional resources under development.
+The NNAS has the NNAS Tutor Handbook “Outdoor Navigation – Handbook for Tutors”, one copy free to all those registering.
+The YNSA scheme has a teaching booklet with additional resources under development.

 There are regional training and sharing good practice workshops each year organised specially for providers.
 The workshops cover the various aspects of the NNAS syllabus, teaching methods, new developments, etc.